Open Access Dissertation

 Overall, this thesis work explored cisplatin binding to RNA and a number of possible new antibiotic target sites on the ribosome were identified.
 In the long term, further studies with fully functional ribosomes and comparisons with other organisms will have a greater impact on identifying novel drug target sites in pathogenic bacteria.

 Rijal, Keshab, "Exploring Potential Drug Target Sites In The Ribosome Using Cisplatin And Its Analogues" (2011).
 Wayne State University Dissertations.
-Paper 183.
+183.